Photo courtesy of http://liberato.org Ricardo Liberato

 Seasonality

-The method is fast enough and expandable enough that most or all of the available workforce could be applied to loading and unloading stone when river levels are conducive to shipping, accumulating large stores of stone at the base to be raised up the pile when shipping is slack.
+The method is fast enough and expandable enough that most or all of the available workforce could be applied to loading and unloading stone when river levels are conducive to shipping, accumulating large stores of stone at the base to be raised up the pile when shipping is slack and workers are available for lifting.

 Alternatively, most of the workmen could be assigned elsewhere and, periodically, a large number of citizens could turn out for a limited-time barn-raising where huge amounts of stone would be raised in a short burst.